imliuyzh/AntCatalog/README.md

 ![Demonstration](./demo.gif)
 # AntCatalog
-## Announcement
-This repository will no longer to be maintained after Fall 2022 due to graduation.
+*This repository will no longer to be maintained starting Winter 2023 and forward due to graduation.*

 ## Getting Started
 Before moving on in this section, please install npm as well as the most current release of Node.js v18.
 It is recommended to follow the tutorial [here](https://www.youtube.com/watch?v=ohBFbA0O6hs).